Further Considerations

 Exams and interviews:

-Quest Week 2025 falls at the start of November, with overseas trips utilising the weekends either side to travel.
-These dates have been chosen in order to try to avoid some external examinations which have affected some students in the past few years.
-However it is NOT guaranteed that this date will solve this problem.
-It is therefore still very important that you check that you are not going to be involved in ANY exams (SAT’s, re-sits, etc) which might affect your choice for Quest Week 2025.
-It is YOUR responsibility to check this and to make sure you do not have a clash.
+Quest Week 2026 falls at the start of November, with overseas trips utilising the weekends either side to travel.
+These dates have been chosen to try to avoid external examinations that have affected some students in the past few years.
+However, it is NOT guaranteed that this date will solve this problem.
+It is therefore still very important that you check that you are not going to be involved in ANY exams (SATs, re-sits, etc) which might affect your choice for Quest Week 2026.
+It is YOUR responsibility to check this and ensure you do not have a clash.

 Once you have been confirmed on your option and your deposit has been paid, if you decide that you can no longer go on your chosen Quest Week option, you will NOT be entitled to any refund of your deposit.